 Good Morning America/ABC News

-Rebecca Anderson, 31, is a driven reporter and producer with a background in digital, broadcast, social and print media.
+Rebecca Anderson, 32, is a driven reporter & producer with a background in digital, broadcast, social and print media.

-Currently, she works as a social media producer and reporter for Good Morning America and ABC News at the New York bureau, where she manages content for the television brand's social media platforms and website.
+Currently, she works at The Walt Disney Company as a social media producer and reporter for Good Morning America & ABC News, where she manages content for the television brand's social media platforms and website.

-Prior to this role, she was employed as an operations analyst at Park Evaluations, LLC, where she composed and proofread immigration academic and work evaluations.
-Additionally, she was an editor, reporter and photographer at Long Island Herald Community Newspapers; Richner Communications Inc. for nearly three years, covering local news in Long Island.
+Prior to this role, she was employed as an operations analyst at Park Evaluations, LLC, where she wrote and proofread immigration academic and work evaluations.
+Additionally, she was an editor, reporter and photographer at Long Island Herald Community Newspapers, covering local news in New York.

 In 2018, Rebecca earned her Master of Science degree from the Columbia University Graduate School of Journalism.
 In 2015, she graduated from Towson University with a Bachelor of Science degree in mass communications and a focus in journalism and creative writing.